lar-sal/WFCC/README.md

 HyperTraPS was run using https://github.com/StochasticBiology/hypertraps-simple.
 HyperHMM was run using https://github.com/StochasticBiology/hypercube-hmm.

 ### Citation
-If one uses the WFCC algorithm, our paper can be cited as
+If one uses the WFCC algorithm, it can be cited as

 ### References
 The clinical data in `Klebsiella_clinical_data` was obtained from the following publications: